GM says South Korean unit will file for bankruptcy if no union concessions by April 20: union

-SEOUL (Reuters) - General Motors (GM.N) said its loss-making South Korean operations would file for bankruptcy if its union did not make concessions by April 20, the union said on Tuesday.
+SEOUL (Reuters) - General Motors said its loss-making South Korean operations would file for bankruptcy if its union did not make concessions by April 20, the union said on Tuesday.

 The comments were made by Barry Engle, President of GM International, during a meeting with GM Korea’s union leader on Monday, the union said in a document reviewed by Reuters.